Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-14/_posts/2002-01-01-shape-movement.md

     ImageView myView;
 ```

-Now, we need to update the onCreate method so it looks like this.
+Now, we need to update the onCreate method, so it looks like this.

 ```java
     protected void onCreate(Bundle savedInstanceState) {